basisproject/paper/src/05-banking.md

 # Chapter 5: Banking and investment

 Funds from regional services and regional taxes will be stored in a regionally-owned "public" bank.
+In addition, all companies participating in the region must store their funds in the public bank.
 Not only will this bank hold the various forms of regional income, it will also be the region's primary lender.
 Companies will apply for loans from the public bank and the structure of the loan will reflect the risk of the venture.

 The regional bank will be run by professional bankers, working under the "public banking" industry (allowing a distinction from private banking when setting regional wages).